 Connect the 4 patches, so your graph looks like this:

-In the Counter patch, set the Maximum Count is set to 2, to reflect the 2 color options we're counting between.
+In the Counter patch, set the Maximum Count to 2, to reflect the 2 color options we're counting between.

 Finally, add the Environment color to the Option Picker by clicking on the colored square next to the second port.
 We picked white.

 When someone uses an effect, the camera takes a video of what is being captured.
-This is called the camera texture, and can be used like any other texture in the scene.
+This is called the camera texture.
+It can be used like any other texture in the scene.

-In this effect we've changed the color of the pixels in the camera texture to create 2 color gradient effects.
+For the next part of this tutorial we'll change the color of the pixels in the camera texture to create 2 color gradient effects.

 The texture will be listed in the Assets Panel as cameraTexture0.